HirschLabUMN/MaizeSV/README.md

 1.Ensure you have python and biopython installed.
 Type in your terminal:

+    source activate py27
     python -c "Import Bio"
     echo $?

-If "0" displayed, pass to step 2.
-In case error message appears, install it by easy_install or pip:

-    sudo easy_install -f <http://biopython.org/DIST/> biopython

-or

     sudo pip install biopython

-In case of not having pip installed, type:

-    sudo apt-get install pip

-3.Run the program as follows:
+2.Run the program as follows:

     chmod +x filter_fasta.py
     python filter_fasta.py your_ids.txt IN.fasta OUT.fasta

 where: